You had a great meeting with a prospective client. You’re excited about the potential project, and can’t wait to start working with this client.

-“The reason I continue to follow up with you is because I truly believe that I can help your organization in ____.
+“The reason I continue to follow up with you is that I truly believe that I can help your organization in ____.
 I am excited about the possibility!”

 Be passionate about what you do and people are going to appreciate it.